This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are pulmonary nodules?

 Pulmonary nodules are areas of abnormal tissue in your lungs.
-Nodules are usually found when a chest x-ray or CT scan is ordered for other health conditions.
+You may not have any symptoms, or you may have chest tightness, a cough, chest pain, or shortness of breath.
+Nodules are usually found with an x-ray or CT scan.
 Most nodules are not cancerous.
-However, it is still very important for you to return for follow-up testing so your condition can be monitored.
+However, it is still important for you to return for follow-up testing to monitor your condition.

 What increases my risk for pulmonary nodules?

-How can I reduce my risk for lung cancer?
+How can I decrease my risk for lung cancer?

 When should I contact my healthcare provider?